-Filename Description mean_azi.dat Latitude of grid point.
-Longitude of grid point.
-The mean $S{Hmax}$ orientation at grid points with a $S{Hmax}$ variance below the threshold and at least the minimum amount of required data records within the search radius.
-Arrow length required for the GMT command $psxy$ -SVb. wavelength.dat Latitude of grid point.
-Longitude of grid point.
-The largest search radius which has at least the minimum amount of data records required and a $S{Hmax}$ variance below the threshold.
-(If the $S{Hmax}$ variance even for the smallest search radius is above the threshold the smallest search radius is printed to the file.) variance.dat Latitude of grid point.
-Longitude of grid point.
-The variance of the mean S Hmax orientation at the grid point.
-The variance is the standard deviation for the largest search radius for which the standard deviation is smaller than the threshold.
-If the standard deviation is larger than the threshold for all search radii the standard deviation of the smallest search radius (which is then above the threshold) is written in the output file. apm.dat Latitude of grid point.
-Longitude of grid point.
+Filename Description mean_azi.dat Longitude of grid point.
+Latitude of grid point.
+The mean $S{Hmax}$ orientation at grid points with a $S{Hmax}$ standard deviation below the threshold and at least the minimum amount of required data records within the search radius.
+Arrow length required for the GMT command psxy - SVb . wavelength.dat Longitude of grid point.
+Latitude of grid point.
+The largest search radius which has at least the minimum amount of data records required and a $S{Hmax}$ standard deviation below the threshold.
+(If the $S{Hmax}$ standard deviation even for the smallest search radius is above the threshold the smallest search radius is printed to the file.) std.dat Longitude of grid point.
+Latitude of grid point.
+The standard deviation of the mean $S{Hmax}$ orientation at the grid point.
+The standard deviation is the standard deviation for the largest search radius for which the standard deviation is smaller than the threshold.
+If the standard deviation is larger than the threshold for all search radii the standard deviation of the smallest search radius (which is then above the threshold) is written in the output file. apm.dat Longitude of grid point.
+Latitude of grid point.
 The plate motion direction at the grid point as computed from the Euler poles provided.
 Arrow length required for the GMT command psxy -SVb .
 Plate name abbreviation according to Bird (2003).
-SHmax-APM.dat Latitude of grid point.
-Longitude of grid point.
+SHmax-APM.dat Longitude of grid point.
+Latitude of grid point.
 The difference of mean $S{Hmax}$ and plate motion at each grid point where a mean $S{Hmax}$ orientation and a plate motion direction is computed.
-Arrow length required for the GMT command $psxy$ -SVb.
+Arrow length required for the GMT command psxy -SVb .
 Plate name abbreviation.